morse-simulator/morse/doc/morse/dev/services.rst

   request is received, the behaviour may vary, as explained below.

 .. note::
-  Asynchronous services can normally only exist inside components (i.e., they must be declared within a class inheriting from :py:class:`morse.core.abstractobject.MorseAbstractObject`).
+  Asynchronous services can normally only exist inside components (*i.e.*, they must be declared within a class inheriting from :py:class:`morse.core.abstractobject.MorseAbstractObject`).
   The section `Manually registering services`_ explains how to overcome